Table of Contents

 Minerals have intimate relationships!

 Are you aware macro and micro essential minerals are required, at one point or another, by all other nutrients?
-This is precisely why we (hairanalysisreport.com) term minerals as “foundational” in nutrition!
+This is known as nutrient interrelationships and precisely why we (hairanalysisreport.com) term minerals as “foundational” in nutrition!

 - Fatty acids require minerals.